 Most people like to hang around others who are similar to themselves, but there are a few people who enjoy meeting people who are different.
 People who think differently or act differently.
 And what better way to start diversifying your friend group than learning a new language?

 Of course, sometimes making new friends leads to attracting a partner.
 You’ll hear a lot of people say that they find a certain language or accent to be really sexy.
 Think of Gael Garcia Bernal’s Spanish or Monica Bellucci’s Italian, and you start to get the idea (yes, they’re both beautiful people already, but the language certainly helps).
-Learn a famous poem in a foreign language and you might just have that certain person swooning over you -- especially since most of us think it's real sexy when our partner can speak a foreign language.
+Learn a famous poem in a foreign language and you might just have that certain person swooning over you -- especially since most of us think it's sexy when our partner can speak a foreign language.

 7. It'll Make You Smarter and in Better Mental Health